Lemoncode/angularjs-app-insights-by-sample/readme.md

 ## 04 Custom events

-In some events we wanto register custom events
+In some scenarios we want to register custom events